AmmarAlzureiqi/zyumn.ai/README.md

 ### Contributing

 We welcome contributions!
-Whether you're a developer, mathematician, or enthusiast of chaos theory, statistics, and probability, feel free to contribute by improving existing simulations or adding new ones.
+Whether you're a developer, mathematician, or enthusiast of chaos, feel free to contribute by improving existing simulations or adding new ones.
 Please submit a pull request with your suggestions and we will review them promptly.

 ---